SSWConsulting/SSW.Rules.Content/rules/use-the-brains-of-your-company/rule.md

 * 1pm: Give the attendees a break for lunch.
 * 4pm: Attendees come back in, and each group takes turns presenting their work to the rest of the attendees.

 **NOTE** : The top voted suggestion may not be technical, and the prototype or proof of concept doesn't have to be a technical solution.
-It coud very well be a protoype applciation or website, but equally could be a new business process or a video.
+It could very well be a protoype application or website, but equally could be a new business process or a video.

 ::: good\
 ![Good Example: A brainstorming session is like an office party but more productive](MicrosoftTeams-image.png)\